-Snack shop is rich in tradition RCCI's "Mid-day" co-host Dolph Pulliam.
-One of the more interesting experi-ences the Jepisons had was when a worman came into the shop with a bottle of castor oil and asked that it be mixed is with a banana shake, said Maria.

-PICTURE: Page 5N-W. had much restaurant experience iss.
-"Dary i was stol and die seler "Daryi was a tool and die seler with the company weak out of business and we managed apart-inents, "sial Marie.
-"Owtake of some werk i did at a (dime storek) (romain werk i did at a (dime storek) (romain werk i did at a (dime storek) (romain WHO-TV's "PM Magazine" and when they began leasing the shop in 1963.
-"Daryl was a tool and die setter urit! the company wenk out of husiness and we managed apart-ments, "and Marie.
-"Owtaked of some work tidd at a (dime store's) foundats when I wen it college, we didn't have any experience."
-Bat is Jensens agree that it's fun to work at Beaver Bead.
-Marie enjoys serving the shop's extinomers, who lockude a large combingent from nearby Drake University.
-Davyl likes the reation.
-"There's something different every day," he stall. " don't dread getting up in the morning to come to work," said Marie.
-"It's a thu life.
-Mest of the kids are good and the adults are the."
+KCCI's "Mid-day" co-host Dolph KCC1's man-ac-Pulliam.
+One of the more interesting experi-ences the Jenkons had was when a worman exame into the shop with a bottle of castor oil and asked that it be mixed in with a banana shake, said had much restaurant experience when they began leasing the shop in when they began leasing the shop in "Days," was a tool and die setter until the company werst, out of husiness and we managed apart-ments," and Marie.
+"Owtaide of anne work tidd at a (dime stores) fountain when I went to college, we ddin't have any experience."
+Batt be Jensore agreet that it's fun to work at heaver Bead.
+Marie enjoys serving the shop's exchances, who include a large contingent from earby Drake University.
+Davy likes the location.
+"There's something different every day," he staid.
+"I don't dread getting up in the morning to come to work", said Marie "It's a fun life.
+Meat of the lide ar good and the adults are mices."